3mdeb/verified-boot/verified_boot_main.md

 Role-based boot is implemented in Kicksecure and Whonix operating systems.
 Currently supported boot modes are[^1]:
-* `PERSISTENT mode` - intended for performing daily activities (browsing, email, chat) with write access only for `/home` directory.
+* `PERSISTENT mode USER` - provides persistency for user files.
+The user operates with standard permissions, but they're not allowed to escalate privileges (eg. by executing `sudo` command).
+All locations remain writeable including `/tmp` and `/dev/shm`.
-* `LIVE mode` - serves same usage as `PERSISTENT mode` but changes are not persistent between system reboots.
+* `LIVE mode USER` - serves similar tole to `PERSISTENT mode USER` with the difference that all not-persistent changes are lost during reboot.
-* `PERSISTENT mode SYSMAINT` - intended only for performing system maintenance with global write access.
+* `PERSISTENT mode SYSMAINT` - Grants access to special system maintenance account, which can escalate privileges in order to perform administrative tasks.
+Provides a full persistence.

 Complete implementation details can be found [here](https://www.kicksecure.com/wiki/Dev/user-sysmaint-split).